OAuth for Remote MCP Servers

 MM-->>CD: tool results

-Cloud PKCE flow — like the local one, but the callback and token-bearing calls originate from Anthropic's cloud, so the server must be public.
+Cloud PKCE flow — like the local one, but the callback and token-bearing calls originate from Anthropic's cloud, so the server must be reachable from the internet.

-Gemini Enterprise — public (cloud), confidential requires license + admin registration
+Gemini Enterprise — cloud, confidential requires license + admin registration

 Gemini Enterprise is the one confidential client.
 Instead of registering itself at runtime, an admin mints a client_id + secret once (out of band) and enters them into the Gemini Enterprise connector config.
-The connector runs in Google's cloud and reaches the public host.
+The connector runs in Google's cloud.
 The human still signs in (legs 1–6); then, server-to-server with no browser, Google's cloud exchanges the code for a token using its secret (leg 7) and calls /mcp (leg 9).
 This path requires a Gemini Enterprise license and admin registration of the connector on the Google side.

 sequenceDiagram